steveyko/steveyko.github.io/_pages/about.md

 Urbana-Champaign](https://illinois.edu).
 I worked as a postdoc in the [Department of Computer Science](https://www.cs.princeton.edu/) at [Princeton University](https://www.princeton.edu/).

-I am currently on leave from the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.
+Previously, I was with the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, The State University of New York](https://www.buffalo.edu) as an Associate Professor.